Untold stories & official histories of WW1

 In 2011 in Germany, Europeana 1914-1918 cooperated with local partners

-Support has been offered by our local partners, in particular in relation to the roadshows
+Support was offered by our local partners, in particular in relation to the roadshows

 - Staatsbibliothek zu Berlin – Preußischer Kulturbesitz http://staatsbibliothek-berlin.de